jordbort/lemony-friend/README.md

 - `!poll` - This command can only be used by the streamer or a moderator.
 It is used to create a poll for the channel.
 The syntax for this command is `!poll <seconds> / Title of the poll / Choice 1 / Choice 2` and so on.
 Spaces before/after the slashes are not required, but the slashes themselves are.
 "Seconds" is a number between 15 and 1800 (thirty minutes).
 There must be at least two (or at most, five) choices.
 - `!stoppoll` - This command can only be used by the streamer or a moderator.
 It is used to finish the current poll before the timer runs out, and show the results.
 - `!cancelpoll` - This command can only be used by the streamer or a moderator.
 It is used to get rid of the current poll.
+- `!banuser` or `!banusers` - This command can only be used by the streamer or a moderator.
+It is used to ban one more users (separated by spaces) from the channel.

 ## Fun commands 🍋️
 - `!hangman` - This command initiates a game of Hangman and chooses a random word by using the [Rando API](https://random-word-api.vercel.app/).
 Join the game using `!play`, even after the game has started.